digitalpenguin/Commerce_MultiLang/README.md

 System Settings
 ---------------
-- A system setting called commercemultilang.default_lang needs to be set with your default language code. (e.g. en,zh,fr etc.) This setting must be the cultureKey that is set on one of your contexts.
+- A system setting called commerce_multilang.default_lang needs to be set with your default language code. (e.g. en, zh, fr etc.) This setting must be the cultureKey that is set on one of your contexts.

 Required Resources
 ------------------